Federal Housing Administration

-The Federal Housing Administration (FHA), also known as the Office of Housing within the Department of Housing and Urban Development (HUD), is a United States government agency founded by President Franklin Delano Roosevelt, established in part by the National Housing Act of 1934.
-Its primary function is to provide insurance for mortgages originated by private lenders for various types of properties, including single-family homes, multifamily rental properties, hospitals, and residential care facilities.
-FHA mortgage insurance serves to safeguard these private lenders from financial losses.
-In the event that a property owner defaults on their mortgage, FHA steps in to compensate the lender for the outstanding principal balance.

-Under this insurance arrangement, lenders assume a diminished level of risk, thereby allowing them to offer a larger number of mortgages.
-The primary mission of the Federal Housing Administration (FHA) is to facilitate access to reasonably priced mortgage financing, with a particular focus on individuals with low to moderate incomes and those embarking on their first home purchase.
-Furthermore, the FHA lends its support to the construction of both affordable and market-rate rental properties, along with the establishment of hospitals and residential care facilities, not only in communities throughout the United States but also in its territories.
+The Federal Housing Administration (FHA), also known as the Office of Housing within the Department of Housing and Urban Development (HUD), is a United States government agency founded by President Franklin Delano Roosevelt, created in part by the National Housing Act of 1934.
+The FHA insures mortgages made by private lenders for single-family properties, multifamily rental properties, hospitals, and residential care facilities.
+FHA mortgage insurance protects lenders against losses.
+If a property owner defaults on their mortgage, FHA pays a claim to the lender for the unpaid principal balance.
+Because lenders take on less risk, they are able to offer more mortgages.
+The goal of the organization is to facilitate access to affordable mortgage credit for low- and moderate-income and first-time homebuyers, for the construction of affordable and market rate rental properties, and for hospitals and residential care facilities in communities across the United States and its territories.